elsensoy/model_error_uq_plasma/nelder-mead/README.md

 ## 6. MCMC Sampling with Checkpointing
    - mcmc_inference: Runs MCMC sampling using the Delayed Rejection Adaptive Metropolis (DRAM) algorithm.
    - Checkpointing: Saves intermediate samples and acceptance rate at specified intervals (`save_interval`), allowing for resuming if the process is interrupted.
-Checkpoints are saved to both `.csv` and `.json` formats, providing robustness in case of failure.
+Checkpoints are saved to both `.csv` and `.json` formats.
    - Final samples are saved at the end of the process.

 ## 7. Run MCMC with Initial Optimized Parameters
    - run_mcmc_with_optimized_params: Initializes the MCMC sampling with the optimized parameters from Nelder-Mead with ion velocity weight 2.0 as the starting point.
    - Sets up initial parameters (v_log_initial), runs mcmc_inference with these, and saves both final samples and metadata.
-   - Metadata includes initial guesses, acceptance rate, configuration details, and file paths for saved data, ensuring full documentation for reproducibility.
+   - Metadata includes initial guesses, acceptance rate, configuration details, and file paths for saved data.

 ## 8. Main Function
    - Loads initial parameters and observed data.